-(e) Provide direction to the Executive Director concerning annual reports and review drafts of such reports.

-(f) Review and approve the budget for the [Office.]
-Department.

-- (g) Review any recommendations of the Executive Director concerning improvements to the criminal justice system and legislation to improve the provision of indigent defense services in this State. - (h) Provide advice and recommendations to the Executive Director on any other matter. - 2.
-In addition to the duties set forth in subsection 1, the Board shall: - (a) Establish minimum standards for the delivery of indigent defense services to ensure that such services meet the constitutional requirements and do not create any type of economic disincentive or impair the ability of the defense attorney to provide effective representation. - (b) Establish a procedure to receive complaints and recommendations concerning the provision of indigent defense services from any interested person including, without limitation, judges, defendants, attorneys and members of the public. - (c) Work with the [Office] Department to develop resolutions to complaints or to carry out recommendations. - (d) Adopt regulations establishing standards for the provision of indigent defense services including, without limitation: - (1) Establishing requirements for specific continuing education and experience for attorneys who provide indigent defense services. - (2) Requiring attorneys who provide indigent defense services to track their time and provide reports, and requiring the State Public Defender and counties that employ attorneys or otherwise contract for the provision of indigent defense services to require or include a provision in the employment or other contract requiring compliance with the regulations. - (3) Establishing standards to ensure that attorneys who provide indigent defense services track and report information in a uniform manner. - (4) Establishing guidelines to be used to determine the maximum caseloads for attorneys who provide indigent defense services. - (5) Requiring the [Office] Department of Indigent Defense Services and each county that employs or contracts for the provision of indigent defense services to ensure, to the greatest extent possible, consistency in the representation of indigent defendants so that the same attorney represents a defendant through every stage of the case without delegating the representation to others, except that administrative and other tasks which do not affect the rights of the defendant may be delegated.
-A provision must be included in each employment or other contract of an attorney providing indigent defense services to require compliance with the regulations. - (e) Establish recommendations for the manner in which an attorney who is appointed to provide indigent defense services may request and receive reimbursement for expenses related to trial, including, without limitation, expenses for expert witnesses and investigators. - (f) Work with the Executive Director and the Dean of the William S. Boyd School of Law of the University of Nevada, Las Vegas, or his or her designee, to determine incentives to recommend offering to law students and attorneys to encourage them to provide indigent defense services, especially in rural areas of the State.
+- (e) Provide direction to the Executive Director concerning annual reports and review drafts of such reports. - (f) Review and approve the budget for the Department. - (g) Review any recommendations of the Executive Director concerning improvements to the criminal justice system and legislation to improve the provision of indigent defense services in this State. - (h) Provide advice and recommendations to the Executive Director on any other matter. - 2.
+In addition to the duties set forth in subsection 1, the Board shall: - (a) Establish minimum standards for the delivery of indigent defense services to ensure that such services meet the constitutional requirements and do not create any type of economic disincentive or impair the ability of the defense attorney to provide effective representation. - (b) Establish a procedure to receive complaints and recommendations concerning the provision of indigent defense services from any interested person including, without limitation, judges, defendants, attorneys and members of the public. - (c) Work with the Department to develop resolutions to complaints or to carry out recommendations. - (d) Adopt regulations establishing standards for the provision of indigent defense services including, without limitation: - (1) Establishing requirements for specific continuing education and experience for attorneys who provide indigent defense services. - (2) Requiring attorneys who provide indigent defense services to track their time and provide reports, and requiring the State Public Defender and counties that employ attorneys or otherwise contract for the provision of indigent defense services to require or include a provision in the employment or other contract requiring compliance with the regulations. - (3) Establishing standards to ensure that attorneys who provide indigent defense services track and report information in a uniform manner. - (4) Establishing guidelines to be used to determine the maximum caseloads for attorneys who provide indigent defense services. - (5) Requiring the Department of Indigent Defense Services and each county that employs or contracts for the provision of indigent defense services to ensure, to the greatest extent possible, consistency in the representation of indigent defendants so that the same attorney represents a defendant through every stage of the case without delegating the representation to others, except that administrative and other tasks which do not affect the rights of the defendant may be delegated.
+A provision must be included in each employment or other contract of an attorney providing indigent defense services to require compliance with the regulations. - (e) Establish recommendations for the manner in which an attorney who is appointed to provide indigent defense services may request and receive reimbursement for expenses related to trial, including, without limitation, expenses for expert witnesses and investigators. - (f) Work with the Executive Director and the Dean of the William S. Boyd School of Law of the University of Nevada, Las Vegas, or his or her designee, to determine incentives to recommend offering to law students and attorneys to encourage them to provide indigent defense services, especially in rural areas of the State. - (g) Review laws and recommend legislation to ensure indigent defendants are represented in the most effective and constitutional manner.

-- (g) Review laws and recommend legislation to ensure indigent criminal defendants are represented in the most effective and constitutional manner. - 3.
-The Board shall adopt regulations to establish a formula for determining the maximum amount that a county may be required to pay for the provision of indigent defense services. - 4.
-The Board shall adopt any additional regulations it deems necessary or convenient to carry out the duties of the Board and the provisions of this chapter. - Sec.
+2 the maximum amount that a county may be required to pay for the provision of 3 4 5

+- indigent defense services.
+4. The Board shall adopt any additional regulations it deems necessary or convenient to carry out the duties of the Board and the provisions of this chapter. - Sec.
 9. 1.
-The [Office] Department of Indigent Defense Services is hereby created. [within the Office of the Governor.] - 2.
-The Executive Director of the [Office] Department must be appointed by the Governor from a list of three persons recommended by the Board. - 3.
-The Executive Director:
+The Department of Indigent Defense Services is hereby created.
+The Executive Director of the Department must be appointed by the